DMBM665640 - CCP: Defendant does not respond to the claim - judgment in default

 How to request judgment in default

-To request judgment in default you should complete either
+To request judgment in default you should complete either:

 • the bottom part of form N205A [Notice of issue (specified amount)]

-• form N225 [Request for Judgment and reply to Admission (specified amount)] or
+• form N225 [Request for Judgment and reply to Admission (specified amount)]

 • form N30 [Judgment for Claimant (in default)].